-The Sydney School of Health Sciences lead research into health and wellbeing that continues to make a real difference to people's lives.
-We do this through multidisciplinary and collaborative research, partnering with local and global organisations and working closely with people and communities to identify solutions that directly translate to health benefits.
+The Sydney School of Health Sciences is a world leader in health and wellbeing research.
+We do this through partnering with local and global organisations and working closely with people and communities to identify solutions that directly translate to health benefits.
 By translating our research into practice, we improve lives.

 We have prioritised a number of cross-cutting research themes that reflect the strength, diversity and depth of our research.
 This structure enables us to be responsive to changes in the health and medical research landscape and rapidly address societal, industry, government and global priorities.

 Download the Health Sciences Research Brochure (pdf, 11.9MB)

 Our research focuses on Aboriginal and Torres Strait Islander health and disability issues, with the aim to improve health outcomes, promote social and emotional wellbeing and address health, educational and social inequities.

 The team draws on Aboriginal and Torres Strait Islander people's knowledge, leadership and practice by working in partnership with Aboriginal and Torres Strait Islander organisations and communities.
 Together we identify complex problems for investigation, agree on the most culturally appropriate and rigorous research methods, interpret the results, and disseminate new knowledge back to communities and policy makers.

 Our research promotes healthy lifestyles and wellbeing across the lifespan.
 We have multidisciplinary teams focusing on ageing and health, climate change and vulnerability, exercise, health and performance, living well with chronic disease, neurological rehabilitation, sports injury, sports performance and activity promotion, and work and health.